elmerohueso/BSPlaylistEditor/README.md

 - Change playlist covers
 - Change order of playlists
 - Automatic playlist backups (playlists are backed up locally whenever they are updated)
-- View and retore playlist backups
+- View and restore playlist backups

 ## Requirements
 - Windows with .Net 4.6 or newer